cds-snc/notification-documentation/src/en/send.md

 **reference (optional)**

-An identifier you can create if necessary.
+`reference` is an identifier you can create if necessary.
 This reference identifies a single notification or a batch of notifications.
 It must not contain any personal information such as name or postal address.
 For example:

 ```json
 "reference": "STRING"